MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-cluster-cache-policy-command.md

 ---
 # .alter cluster cache policy

 Changes the cluster's cache policy.
 To speed up queries, data is cached on processing nodes, SSD, or even in RAM.
-With the [cache policy](cachepolicy.md), your cluster can describe data artifacts so that important data can take priority.
+The [cache policy](cachepolicy.md) allows your cluster to describe the data artifacts that it uses, so that more important data can take priority.

 ## Permissions